 One of the ideas that came out of The Lean Startup by Eric Ries is to engage customers as consultants to solve their problems before creating a commercial version of the solution.

 The founders of enterprise search startup Coveo are seasoned entrepreneurs with a lot of experience selling to large businesses (part of their team built Taleo).
 With Coveo, they decided to take the Lean Startup techniques a step further by moving into their clients’ offices.
 Small development teams would stay on site at clients’ offices until they were able to solve the customers’ problems.
+It was a great use of ethnographic research methods for customer discovery.

 In B2B, proximity to customers is key.
 By having multiple development teams stationed at client offices, Coveo was able to build custom integrations, take note of commonalities and, eventually, build a standardized product.